hargoniX/master/thesis/thesis.typ

   ) \
 $

-Using these auxiliary functions, we can derive the data-carrying type $"data"_c$ of an inductive $c$ by dropping all non-type parameters and the term indices:
+Using these auxiliary functions, the data-carrying type $"data"_c$ of an inductive $c$ can be derived by dropping all non-type parameters and the term indices:
 $
 & "inductive" "data"_c " " (overline(a) : "Type" u) : "Type" u "where" \
 & "ctor"'_1 : dentype((overline(z)_1 : overline(gamma)_1), (overline(a) : "Type" u), (overline(x) : overline(beta))) -> "data"_c " " overline(a) \
 & dots.v \
 & "ctor"'_n : dentype((overline(z)_n : overline(gamma)_n), (overline(a) : "Type" u), (overline(x) : overline(beta))) -> "data"_c " " overline(a) \
 $
-The reason that removing all non-type parameters is possible is that they cannot occur anymore in the types of the erased constructor parameters $overline(z)_i$, thus leaving us with a well-formed inductive data type.
+The reason that removing all non-type parameters works is that they cannot occur anymore in the types of the erased constructor parameters $overline(z)_i$.

 For restricting the data-carrying type, I use the construction by Cruanes and Blanchette, modified as described before.
-These modifications require us to introduce one additional predicate parameter for each type parameter and to restrict all constructor arguments:
+These modifications amount to introducing one additional predicate parameter for each type parameter and restricting all constructor arguments:
 $
   (overline(x) : overline(alpha'))","(overline(y) : overline(beta')) &= dentype((overline(x) : overline(alpha))","(overline(y) : overline(beta)) , (overline(a) : "Type" u)) \
   (overline(z) : overline(gamma')_i) &= dentype((overline(z)_i : overline(gamma)_i), (overline(a) : "Type" u), (p_overline(a) : overline(a) -> "Prop"), (overline(x) : overline(alpha))) \